-Ballot Measure 97-The State of Oregon will have a citizens' initiative on the November 2016 ballot that proposes a gross receipts tax on businesses with annual Oregon sales in excess of \$25 million.
-As proposed, the initiative would impose a minimum tax of 2.5% on Oregon gross receipts in excess of \$25 million.
-If passed, the initiative would impact the Company's tax liability and could potentially increase the cost to procure goods and services from companies also impacted by the initiative.
-The Company is in the process of assessing these and other potential impacts on the Company's financial position and results of operations, and anticipates that any incremental costs associated with the initiative would be recovered through customer prices.
+Ballot Measure 97-The State of Oregon will have a citizens' initiative, Measure 97, on the November 2016 ballot that, if passed, would impose a minimum tax of 2.5% on Oregon gross receipts on businesses with annual Oregon sales in excess of \$25 million, effective January 1, 2017.
+If the initiative becomes law, it would impact the Company's tax liability, both current and deferred, and could potentially increase the cost to procure goods and services from other companies also impacted by the initiative.

+PGE continues to assess these and other potential impacts on the Company's financial position and results of operations, and anticipates that incremental costs associated with the initiative would be recovered through customer prices, though the timing of any price change may not align with the resulting increase in costs.

-Clean Power Plan.-On August 3, 2015, the EPA released a final rule, which it calls the "Clean Power Plan."
+Clean Power Plan.-In August 2015, the EPA released a final rule, which it calls the "Clean Power Plan."
 Under the final rule, each state would have to reduce the carbon intensity of its power sector on a state-wide basis by an amount specified by the EPA.
 The rule establishes state-specific goals in terms of pounds of carbon dioxide emitted per MWh of energy produced.
 The rule is intended to result in a reduction of carbon emissions from existing power plants across all states to approximately 32% below 2005 levels by 2030.